citusdata/citus_docs/installation/citus_cloud.rst

 In addition to installing Citus open source yourself, you can easily spin up a Citus server group in the cloud, too.
 Citus is available in the cloud, built-in to Azure Database for PostgreSQL.

 ..
 NOTE::
-   Update: We are no longer onboarding new users to Citus Cloud on AWS.
+   We are no longer onboarding new users to Citus Cloud on AWS.
 The good news is, Citus is still available to you: as open source, as on-prem enterprise software, and in the cloud on Microsoft Azure, as a fully-integrated deployment option in Azure Database for PostgreSQL.

 Learn more: